Reactive-Network/reactive-bounties/src/Cover_Letter.md

 1. A MultiPartyWallet contract deployed on Sepolia
 2. A MemeCoin ERC20 contract deployed on Sepolia
-3. A MultiPartyWalletReactive contract deployed on the Reactive Network
+3. A MultiPartyWalletReactive contract deployed on the Reactive Network(KOPLI)
 4. Comprehensive workflow documentation
 5. All necessary deploy scripts and instructions